-“My life was really tough until I got help and added value in people’s lives.”
+“My life was really tough until I got help and added value in people’s lives”.
+Johnathan Kemp

-We at BoxHuman take time to celebrate founders behind the businesses.
-Especially the ones who are inspiring, helping and bringing light within the world.
-We do this in order to rebalance some of the negative messages we often hear, see and receive on a daily basis.
+We at BoxHuman take time to celebrate the founders behind the businesses.
+Especially the ones who are inspiring, helping, and bringing light to the world.
+We do this in order to rebalance some of the negative messages we often hear, see, and receive on a daily basis.
 We met up with one of these amazing individuals…

 Hi Jonathan, let’s start by getting to know you.
 Can you please tell me a little bit about you and what you are especially known for?